These Broccoli and Cheese Baked Potatoes start with crispy baked potatoes that we stuff to the brim with a creamy, cheesy, broccoli-spiked sauce.

 • 3 cups whole milk

-• 2 cups finely diced frozen broccoli (Note 1)
+• 2 cups finely diced frozen broccoli see note 1

-• 2 cups freshly grated sharp Cheddar cheese (Note 2)
+• 2 cups freshly shredded sharp Cheddar cheese see note 2

 Instructions

-• PREP: Prepare potatoes however you like (buy already baked potatoes, bake 'em, air fry, cook in slow cooker/pressure cooker, or even microwave) until fork tender.
-(See Note 3 for directions to bake potatoes our favorite way!)
+• Prepare potatoes however you like, but make sure they're fork tender.
+You can also see note 3 for specific potato preparation instructions.
 Remove broccoli from the freezer to begin thawing.
-Once broccoli has thawed a bit, very finely dice it and measure to get 2 full cups.
+Once broccoli has thawed a bit, dice it very finely and measure to get 2 full cups.

-• SAUCE, CONT.: While whisking constantly, very gradually pour in the milk.
-Once all the milk is added and smooth, increase the heat to medium high.
-While whisking and scraping the bottom of the pot frequently, bring the mixture to a boil.
-Once boiling, boil for 1 minute (while whisking) or until nicely thickened (See Note 4).
-Once thickened, remove from heat.
+• Very gradually pour in the milk, whisking constantly.
+Once all the milk is added and smooth, increase the heat to medium-high.
+While whisking and scraping the bottom of the pot frequently, bring the mixture to a boil for 1 minute or until nicely thickened (see note 4).

-• STUFF POTATOES: When the potatoes are finished baking, cut in half and use a fork to slightly mash the insides of the potatoes.
-When ready to serve, place each potato on a plate or in a bowl and use a ladle to spoon the sauce over each potato.
+• When the potatoes are finished baking, cut in half and use a fork to slightly mash the inside of the potatoes.
+When ready to serve, place each potato on a plate or in a bowl and use a ladle to spoon the sauce over.
 Enjoy immediately!

 Video